Anarch157/Dealer/README.txt

 The directory containing the .py file should have 2 more files:
   1. config.txt: This file contains 3 lines:
                  1. Discord bot token
-                 2. Discord bot owner's id
+                 2. Discord test server id
                  3. GitHub url
   2. db.db: This acts as the database file for the bot, the bot automatically creates this with default values, if not present.